aws/firelens-datajet/apps/test-infrastructure/README-stability-setup.md

 **Infrastructure:**
 - VPC with 2 public subnets (for NAT Gateway) and 2 private subnets (for Fargate tasks)
-- 2 NAT Gateways in each AZ with Elastic IPs for secure internet access from private subnets
+- NAT Gateways in both AZs with Elastic IPs for secure internet access from private subnets
 - Security group with appropriate egress rules (HTTPS, HTTP, DNS)
-- ECR repositories (datajet, mock-mountebank) - Optional to create using CloudFormation
+- ECR repositories (datajet, mock-mountebank, httpd) - Optional to create using CloudFormation
 - S3 buckets for test artifacts
 - IAM roles for ECS task execution with proper permissions
-- A CodeBuild project - Optional to create, this will the firelens-datajet repository commits and keep ECR images upto date.
-Image builds need to be triggered either through console or through AWS CLI.
+- CodeBuild project

-**Images Built:**
+**Images Built/Managed:**
 - `firelens-datajet` image from repository root
 - `mock-mountebank` image from `apps/mountebank-mock/`
+- `httpd` image pulled from `public.ecr.aws/docker/library/httpd:latest` and pushed to your ECR

 ## Running Stability Tests